blinds52/odata/minutes/odata-meeting-23_on-20130130_31-F2F-minutes.md

 **Update**: Issue [ODATA-225](https://tools.oasis-open.org/issues/browse/ODATA-225) has been created with summary "Define Functions in Schema; reference in Container using FunctionImport." [component: OData CSDL].

-**Update**: Issue [ODATA-226](https://tools.oasis-open.org/issues/browse/ODATA-226) has been created with summary "Clarify that the root of the Path attribute of a <PropertyValue> element is rooted at the containing entity" [component: OData CSDL].
+**Update**: Issue [ODATA-226](https://tools.oasis-open.org/issues/browse/ODATA-226) has been created with summary "Clarify that the root of the Path attribute of a &lt;PropertyValue&gt; element is rooted at the containing entity" [component: OData CSDL].

 **Update**: The updated version of the presented discussion paper "[CSDL References](https://www.oasis-open.org/committees/download.php/48103/CSDL%20References%202013-01-30.doc)" has been uploaded.